dbonates/BandNews-iOS/README.md

 > - a filter
 > - indicate when wheather the radio is on or off
 > - an option to reset app to defaults
+> - tap on radio name should open the stations list